HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 You should replace your filters AT LEAST every 3 months (90 days).
 If you use thinner, non-pleated air filters (such as plastic or fiberglass), then you should change those every 1 month (30 days).
 Depending on if you have pets, allergies, or live in a dusty area, you may want to inspect and change your filters even more often.

 To change your filter, first, turn off your HVAC system.
 Next, open the filter access panel on your air handler.
 Next, carefully remove the filter from the unit.
 Be careful when removing the filter to not let any dust or debris fall off.
 After disposing of the old filter, replace it with a new one.

 Take note that the filter has a front and back, so it goes in a certain direction.
 Some air filters have arrows on them that indicate the direction of the airflow.
 The arrow should be pointing in the direction of the airflow – toward the fan.

 Note: For more information about what kind of air filter you should use, check out my air filter guide.

 To maintain your evaporator and condenser coils, first inspect them.
 Keep an eye out for any damage to your coils since that will inhibit their performance.
 If the coil has a crack or a hole, then refrigerant will leak out, rendering your AC system inoperable.

 To clean the condenser coil on your outdoor unit, you can simply spray it down with a garden hose.
-Outdoor units are typically very robust and can handle getting a little wet.
-If your condenser coil is very dirty or has built-up dirt or grime, then we recommend using an AC coil cleaner solution to aid in cleaning of the coil.
+Outdoor units are typically very robust and can handle getting wet.
+If your condenser coil is very dirty or has built-up dirt or grime, then I recommend using an AC coil cleaner solution to aid in cleaning the coil.